Seven Proven Ways to Live A Happy Life

 5. Have something to look forward to

 Viktor Frankl’s famous book Man’s Search for Meaning showed the world how having something to look forward to helped him survive extreme conditions of torture and deprivation.
-Recent research by neuroscientist Brian Knutson using MRI to measure brain activity suggests that even on a normal day-to-day basis, anticipation is a big part of a happy life.
+Brian Knutson used MRI to measure brain activity and found that even on a normal day-to-day basis, anticipation is a big part of a happy life.

 “He who has a why to live can bear almost any how.”